 Skip advert

 Advertisement - Article continues below

-One of the first unashamedly Chinese cars of the current EV revolution used to be hard to mention without a smirk, as this small hatchback used to be called the Ora Funky Cat… before the decision was made to tone down its name to 03 instead.
+One of the first Chinese cars of the current EV revolution was at first hard to mention without a smirk, as this small hatchback was launched as the Ora Funky Cat… before the decision was made to tone down its name to 03 instead.

 So, what’s in a name?
-Well, Ora (standing for ‘Open, Reliable, Alternative’) is owned by GWM (Great Wall Motors), one of the largest vehicle manufacturers in all of China.
-The Ora brand is set to have a wider global presence than other Chinese car brands, and is preparing to release a Tesla Model 3 rival in the near future called the Next Ora Cat.
+Well, Ora (standing for ‘Open, Reliable, Alternative’) is owned by GWM (Great Wall Motors), one of the largest Chinese vehicle manufacturers.
+The Ora brand is set to have a wider global presence than other Chinese car brands, and in the second half of 2024, a larger GWM Ora 07 will arrive to take on the Tesla Model 3 and Hyundai Ioniq 6.

+Skip advert